aditi181920/competitive_pro/tips_and_tricks.md

 -> vector takes more memory and time than array ... prefer array over vectors\
 -> declare variables globally if can\
 -> always pass by reference.. missing this out can actually cause a TLE when it should not\
+-> constant factor for  maps are too big therefore coordinate compress if you can